Tips for Successful Distance Learning

 Ask for a Learning Coach (tutor)

 Moving from one style of learning to another does require an adjustment in your study approach.
 Your instructors are aware of this and will work with you during the transition.
-However, SUNY Empire State College Learning Coaches are always available to support you as well.
-They can help with navigating new technology, specific course content and general writing and math skills.
-Learning Coaches regularly work with students online and at a distance so you can easily do an appointment from home or work.
-To request tutoring assistance, email email@example.com.
+However, SUNY Empire State College Learning Coaches (professional tutors) are always available to support you as well.
+They can help with navigating new technology, specific course content, and general writing and math skills.
+Learning Coaches regularly work with students online and at a distance so you can easily have an appointment from home or work.
+To request tutoring assistance, email firstname.lastname@example.org.

 Create Family/Friend Reading Hours

 With some children also moving to distance learning, there is an opportunity to create a family study space.
-For example, consider creating a “family reading hour” where all devices are put away, turned off or silenced.
+For example, consider creating a “family reading hour” where all devices are put away, turned off, or silenced.
 Identify a goal for everyone including yourself.
 When you are finished, have everyone, including you, share a little bit about what they read.
 “Teaching” others helps with memory and understanding of reading material.
 When the hour is complete, do a shared fun activity (play a game, etc.) to reward everyone for meeting their reading goal.
-If there are not children in your home, this also works well with friends, partners, spouses, etc. In addition, you can even do this at a distance by connecting online or over the phone with others to share your reading.
+If there are no children in your home, this also works well with friends, partners, or spouses.
+In addition, you can even do this at a distance by connecting online or over the phone with others to share your reading.

 Review MyESC Academic Support Resources

 The academic support team is here to support you during this transition to distance learning.
 In addition to meeting with Learning Coaches, there are also many resources that can be accessed 24/7 on the MyESC Academic Support page.
 For example, there are videos on writing papers, using graphs, and more.
 In addition, there are interactive tools such as the Thesis Generator and Assignment Calculator to support writing assignments.
 If you don’t see what you need, simply email email@example.com for assistance.